 If you don’t have much experience with web hosting and can’t evaluate the hosting service properly, you’ll need some guidelines.
 Many providers offer comprehensive knowledge bases with detailed instructions, including video how-to’s.

 Besides, it’s good to know someone can help you 24/7 in case of an emergency.
 Usually, hosting companies provide around the clock support via various channels, including a live chat or a phone.

 Look for the reviews of consumers about customer support before making your choice.
 Some day you may need their speed and efficiency.

 Web hosting prices vary greatly.
 There are some free options, but they almost always come with severe limitations.
 It’s better to look for some discounted plans, which may cost you even less than $1 a month.

 Hosting plans come in all shapes and sizes.
 Usually, they are structured around hosting types.
 The cheapest and the most popular one is shared hosting.
-But sharing server resources with many other sites has its disadvantages.
+But sharing webserver resources with many other sites has its disadvantages.
 VPS hosting or using dedicated servers is more expensive but provides more possibilities for growth.